devkodama/PACS-Assistant/README.md

 The PACS Assistant mouse jiggler suppresses the Windows screensaver and prevents the screen from turning off by periodically and imperceptibly moving the mouse.

+## Setup - Personal computer

+To use PACS Assistant on your own personal computer, copy the file to your Documents or Programs folder.
+Double click to start it.

+The first time you run it, you'll need to enter your username and password.
+PACS Assistant can save your password so you don't have to enter it again.

 ## Comments

+PACS Assistant is enables a handsfree setup, with a freestanding microphone (either desktop or headset), the right hand on the mouse, and keyboard shortcuts mapped to the left half of the keyboard.
+With this setup, almost everything can be done without looking down at the keyboard or away from the screen.

+You can use a separate shortcut keypad such as a Tartarus gaming keypad or a Stream Deck and map functions, but

+With PACS Assistant I've found it redundant since nearly everything can be done with just the standard keyboard.

+With a freestanding microphone and PACS Assistant, the Nuance PowerMic is unnecessary and does not even need to be plugged in.

+my own PACS setup.
+If your setup is different (e.g. different layout of the EI Text area), some features might not work or might not be as useful to you.

 PACS Assistant is actively being developed and debugged, so you may run into bugs or conflicts with other applications.
-A useful key to remember is `F2` to disable PACS Assistant if something weird is happening.
+A useful key to remember is `F2` which toggles on and off most PACS Assistant functions if you notice something weird happening.

-PACS Assistant is optimized my own PACS setup.
-If your setup is different (e.g. different layout of the EI Text area), some features might not work or might not be as useful to you.

-My setup is: (1) Hands free mic, right hand on the mouse, and left hand on the keyboard, and (2) Almost all keyboard shortcuts are mapped to the left half of the keyboard.
-With this setup, almost everything can be done by touch without looking down at the keyboard or away from the screen.

-(My original setup included a Tartarus gaming keypad to provide the keys needed for many shortcuts.
-With PACS Assistant, however, all shortcuts can be mapped to the standard keyboard, no longer requiring an external keypad.
-Hospital workstations now have the exact same functionality as my home setup.)

 If you use PACS Assistant, let me know of any problems you encounter as well as of any features you'd like to see.
 I'm interested in improving PACS Assistant so it works for your workflow.